virtualsquare/vuos/README.md

     $ PS1='\$\$ '

-let us load vudev and vufuse: vudev to virtualize devices and vufuse as in the previous example
+let us load vudev and fuse: vudev to virtualize devices and fuse as in the previous example

-    $$ vu_insmod vudev vufuse
+    $$ vu_insmod vudev fuse

+Note: it is possible to use vufuse instead of fuse. the command is `vu_insmod vudev vufuse`.

 create a 1 GiB large empty file